-Assumption Risk Level of Reasons and financial effect of uncertainty Data Notes In accordance with the revenue and financing policy and financial strategy, the Council has, over the term of the Ten-Year Plan, set revenue levels sufficient to fully fund depreciation of its assets and loan repayments, with the exception of roading (partially funded by NZTA through subsidy on cap expenditure) The funding for the replacement of any individual asset will be funded from the following sources: from prior year credit depreciation reserve balances from the current year's cash arising from revenue funding of depreciation infrastructure contributions under the development contributions or financial contributions policy loan funding with a loan being the shorter of either a 20-year loan term or the life of the asset special funds set aside for specific purposes identified by the Council.
-Existing loan facilities are based on 20-year terms and mature every five years.
-It is assumed that these loans will be rolled by the bank on maturity for a further five years. uncertainty have the power to rate, and that makes them attractive borrowers to private bankers and investors.
+Assumption Risk Level of Reasons and financial effect of uncertainty Data Notes uncertainty In accordance with the revenue and financing policy and financial strategy, the Council has, over the term of the Ten-Year Plan, set revenue levels sufficient to fully fund depreciation of its assets and loan repayments, with the exception of roading (partially funded by NZTA through subsidy on cap expenditure) The funding for the replacement of any individual asset will be funded from the following sources: from prior year credit depreciation reserve balances from the current year's cash arising from revenue funding of depreciation infrastructure contributions under the development contributions or financial contributions policy loan funding with a loan being the shorter of either a 20-year loan term or the life of the asset Risk Reasons and financial effect of uncertainty option would be available.
+Local authorities have the power to rate, and that makes them attractive borrowers to private bankers and investors.
 The Council has the further ability to indirectly borrow through the Local Government Funding Agency.
 It is likely that alternative sources of borrowing than that planned would be at similar interest expense.
-17 Inflation Expenditure for 2022/23 has been estimated based on 2021/22 estimated outturn; personnel costs were increased by 2% That actual inflation differs to that predicted, on which decisions are made.
+Data Notes special funds set aside for specific purposes identified by the Council.
+Existing loan facilities are based on 20-year terms and mature every five years.
+It is assumed that these loans will be rolled by the bank on maturity for a further five years.
+17 Inflation Expenditure for 2022/23 has been estimated based on 2021/22 estimated out- turn; personnel costs were increased by 2% That actual inflation differs to that predicted, on which decisions are made.
 Medium Where the actual inflation rate is different from that forecast, the cost of projects and expenditure will be different from that